Brian254ke/oneHotTrivia/README.md

 Run:
 ```
 npm install
 ```
 Finally start the application
 ```
 npm run start
 ```

-Go to localhost port 3000 to play the game
+Go to localhost port 3000 on your browser to play the game
 <h3> End ! </h3>
 Hope you enjoyed the trivia.